liyongkang123/SpecTemp/README.md

 # SpecTemp
-Spectral Tempering for Efficient Embedding Compression in Dense Passage Retrieval
+Spectral Tempering for Embedding Compression in Dense Passage Retrieval

+We are currently cleaning up the code and preparing the documentation.
+All content will be uploaded by February 22, 2026.